 In December 2016, we launched a low-cost business model, Wingo, to diversify our offerings and to better compete with other low- cost carriers in the markets.
 Wingo serves domestic flights in Colombia and some international cities to and from Colombia.

 We are a leading Latin American provider of airline passenger and cargo service through our two principal operating subsidiaries, Copa Airlines and Copa Colombia.
 Copa Airlines operates from its strategically-located position in the Republic of Panama, and Copa Colombia flies from Colombia to Copa Airlines Hub of the Americas in Panama, and operates a low-cost business model within Colombia and various cities in the region.
-As of December 31, 2018 we operate a fleet of 105 aircraft, 82 Boeing 737-Next Generation aircraft, 19 Embraer 190 aircraft and four Boeing 737 MAX 9 aircraft to meet our growing capacity requirements.
-The Company had one purchase contract with Boeing which entails 67 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2019 and 2025.
+As of December 31, 2019 we operate a fleet of 102 aircraft, 82 Boeing 737-Next Generation aircraft, 14 Embraer 190 aircraft and six Boeing 737 MAX 9 aircraft to meet our growing capacity requirements.
+The Company had one purchase contract with Boeing which entails 65 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2020 and 2025.

-Since January 2001, we have grown significantly and have established a track record of consistent profitability, with the one exception of 2015.
-Although in 2015 and 2016 our revenues and margins decreased as compared to 2014, our total operating revenues increased from $0.3 billion in 2001 to $2.7 billion in 2018 while our operating income also increased from $25.0 million to $145.0 million over the same period.
+Since January 2001, we have grown significantly and have established a track record of consistent profitability.
+Our total operating revenues increased from $0.3 billion in 2001 to $2.7 billion in 2019 while our operating income also increased from $25.0 million to $346.2 million over the same period.

 We believe our primary business strengths that have allowed us to compete successfully in the airline industry include the following:

 - Our “Hub of the Americas” airport is strategically located.
-We believe that Copa’s base of operations at the geographically central location of Tocumen International Airport in Panama City, Panama provides convenient connections to our principal markets in North, Central and South America and the Caribbean, enabling us to consolidate traffic to serve several destinations that do not generate enough demand to justify point-to-point factors and on-time performance.
+We believe that Copa’s base of operations at the geographically central location of Tocumen International Airport in Panama City, Panama provides convenient connections to our principal markets in North, Central and South America and the Caribbean, enabling us to consolidate traffic to serve several destinations that do not generate enough demand to justify point-to-point service.
+Flights from Panama operate with few service disruptions due to weather, contributing to high completion factors and on-time performance.
 Tocumen International Airport’s sea-level altitude allows our aircraft to operate without the performance restrictions they would be subject to in higher altitude airports.
 We believe that Copa’s hub in Panama allows us to benefit from Panama City’s status as a center for financial services, shipping and commerce and from Panama’s stable, dollar-based economy, free-trade zone and growing tourism.

 - We focus on keeping our operating costs low.
 In recent years, our low operating costs and efficiency have contributed significantly to our profitability.
+Our operating CASM, excluding costs for fuel was 6.63¢ in 2019, 6.79¢ in 2018, 6.31¢ in 2017, 6.48¢ in 2016 and 6.45¢ in 2015.
 We believe that our cost per available seat mile reflects our modern fleet, efficient operations and the competitive cost of labor in Panama.

 - We believe Copa has a strong brand and a reputation for quality service.
 We believe that the Copa brand is associated with value to passengers, providing world-class service and competitive pricing.
-For the year ended December 31, 2018, Copa’s statistic for on-time performance, according to DOT standard methodology of arrivals within 14 minutes of scheduled arrival time, was 89.8% and its completion factor was 99.5%.
+For the year ended December 31, 2019, Copa’s statistic for on-time performance, according to DOT standard methodology of arrivals within 14 minutes of scheduled arrival time, was and its completion factor was 99.8%.
 We believe our focus on customer service has helped to build passenger loyalty.
 In addition, the excellent response to our new loyalty program, ConnectMiles, demonstrates the strong affinity Copa customers have for the brand.
-During 2018 we were recognized by OAG as the most on-time airline in the world, and by Flight Stats, for the sixth consecutive year as the most on-time airline in Latin America.
+During 2019, we were recognized by OAG as the second most on-time airline in the world, and by Flight Stats, for the seventh consecutive year as the most on-time airline in Latin America.